NVE/HydAPI/PowerShell-Example/README.md

 PS> Set-ExecutionPolicy -RemoteSigned
 ```

-This will allow scripts that are not signed locally to be run.
+This will allow scripts that are not signed to be run locally.
 For more information on execution policy, please see:

 [Set-ExecutionPolicy documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-6)